 Besides the discussed ghee vs butter differences, there is a steep smell difference between both the products.
 Ghee offers a nutty smell, while butter offers a milky fragrance.

 Ghee is creamy and slightly granular in texture, but butter is always silky smooth in its consistency.

 If we compare ghee vs butter, it is proven that ghee offers better benefits than butter.
-But only grass fed ghee offers you these four benefits.
-For optimum ghee benefits to enjoy, you must buy ghee from a reliable brand.
-Also, check the manufacturing place of the ghee clarified butter if it is from New Zealand.
+But only grass-fed ghee offers you these four benefits.

 About Milkio Grass fed ghee

 Try Milkio grass-fed ghee, prepared in New Zealand from local and imported ingredients.
 Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, or chemical preservatives.

 Milkio grass-fed ghee products are verified as non-GMO.
 Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
 The ghee is all-natural and offers an intensely nutty, feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.